Textbook Writing Part 4: Is learning Sanatana Dharma without a Guru like trying to get a PhD without an Advisor?

 He ranted to my PhD students who were there: NOT LEARNING FROM AN ACHARYA IS LIKE TRYING TO GET A PHD WITHOUT AN ADVISOR!

 Very interesting questions.
 Let me take the PhD one first.
 A big difference is that in a PhD program, we may have a guide, but there is a reason why people sign up in a good university to get a PhD, not at the advisor’s hut.
 It is to benefit from the Universe of knowledge avenues that are available in a University.
-One learns far more “through the eyes of one’s classmates” (as one my ex-Dept. Chairs taught me as he defeated my argument on why small classes were better than big classes) than from the Advisor.
+One learns far more “through the eyes of one’s classmates” (as one my ex-Dept. Chairs taught me as he demolished my argument on why small classes were better than big classes) than from the Advisor.
 So it is quite wrong to ascribe all learning in the PhD program to one advisor.
 My students would laugh out loud if one suggested that they learn more from me than I from them.

 There is of course a second difference.
 At least where I have been privileged to guide PhDs, I get to select them with extreme care.
 The selection is through a process that demands excellence.
 Those whom I select are, and I can say this with pride, demonstrated through quantitative, objective metrics, to be the best in our Institution, and the Institution these days, particularly our School, shows up at the very top of the US News and World Report rankings.
 So what makes these students different?
 Sure, they are all “talented” and “academically excellent”.
 But the best of them are selected because they think independently.
 The most important metric for a PhD to graduate, as my own thesis advisor used to say, is that they can disagree with their advisor and prove their point, proving that they can stand up on their own in intellectual reasoning and (in our case) problem-solving.
 Clearly, someone who just parrots what they memorized from some “Guru” as Divine Truth, and aims just to get that diploma to hide under, do not meet this criterion.
 They would not survive a month in our research group.

 Now for the first question.
 Back when I was in 4th grade, I was in an Islamic School.
 There were 16 girls and 8 boys in our class, which made for a horrifying environment.
-The Majority was always terrorizing the Minority, trying to get us in trouble with Teacher at every single opportunity, bless their dear souls.
+The Majority was always terrorizing the Minority, trying to get us in trouble with Teacher at every single opportunity, bless their dear vindictive souls.
 Competitiveness seemed uppermost in their minds.

 As the only non-Muslim in the class (pretty-much the whole school!)
 I was given the clear freedom to do whatever I wanted during their Islam classes.
 However, as any red-blooded elementary school denizen would know, sitting around alone is absolutely no fun at all, so I used to go and stand around listening to what they were saying.